Acupuncture for irritable bowel syndrome (IBS)

-Irritable bowel syndrome (IBS) is a condition of the digestive system.
-Symptoms include alternatiing loose bowels to constipation with stomach cramps and bloating.
+Irritable bowel syndrome (IBS) is a digestive disorder.
+People with IBS have alternating frequent loose bowels movements to constipation with stomach cramps, abdominal pain and bloating.

-In Chinese medicine the principle cause of irritable bowel syndrome is emotional, for example stress, frustration and anger.
+In traditional Chinese medicine the principle cause of IBS is emotional, for example long term stress, frustration and anger.
 These emotions relate to the liver organ which then damages the digestive system causing stomach pain and diarrhoea.

-Research has shown that acupuncture is effective in relieving sypmtoms of IBS.
-Acupuncture releives the symtpoms of irritable bowel syndrome by:
+Research has shown that acupuncture treatment is effective in relieving symptoms of IBS.
+Acupuncture relieves the symptoms of irritable bowel syndrome by:

 - Providing pain relief

 - Regulating the motility of the digestive tract

 - Raising the sensory threshold of the gut.
 A lowered threshold to bowel pain and distention are hallmarks of IBS

 - Acupuncture activates the opposing parasympathetic nervous system, which initiates the relaxation or 'rest and digest' response

 - Reducing anxiety and stress.
 Acupuncture can alter the brain's mood chemistry, increases production of serotonin and endorphins, helping to combat these negative affective states.